Extension and trace for nonlocal operators: Main results

 \end{theorem}

-As usual in the boundary potential theory, it is a challenge to handle unbounded or less regular sets $D$.
+As customary in the boundary potential theory, it challenging to handle unbounded and less regular sets $D$, cf. Bogdan, Grzywny, and Ryznar \cite{MR3249349}.
 In Theorem~\ref{prop:gammaHalfspace} below we give estimates for $\gamma_H(z,w)$, where $H$ is the half-space in dimensions $d\geq 3$.
-Other extensions are left to the interested reader.
+Other extensions are left for future.